wp-plugins/avchat-3/readme.txt

 2. Create a new room

-3. Share content among users
+3. Video-chat with another person

-4. Video-chat with another person
+4. Video chat permissions

-5. Video chat permissions for the PRO Version
+5. Video chat settings

 == Changelog ==